ABeardsell/ABeardsell.github.io/exampleSite/content/english/jackalope_2024.md

 ### Registration

 **Register here:** https://www.zeffy.com/fr-CA/ticketing/0de2e0d2-1305-47de-b6fb-bd52251ff1b1
-**The number of teams will be limited to 48 and registration closes on April 15, 2024.
+The number of teams will be limited to 48.
+As of February 26, the race is **SOLD OUT**!
+We have created a WAITING LIST to give more teams the opportunity to join us: https://forms.gle/nESqq9uFxdzrf3Sq8